'Somebody Feed Phil': Phil Rosenthal Tells Us What Nobody Can Feed Him

 “To be honest, I taste a lot more now than I used to because I learned something: What’s the worst that could happen?” he said.
 “Usually you just have to get your mind around what you would think of as disgusting.
 If somebody didn’t tell you that this was an ant that you’re eating in this sauce, you would just say, ‘Oh, that’s kind of salty and crispy and good.
 That seasoning, what is that?’
 ‘That’s an ant.’
 ‘Really?
 I wanna kill myself.’
 It’s all about what it is and what’s in our heads.
 But that’s why I’m finding.
 Like in the Seoul show, you’ll see they chopped up an octopus and it was still moving because the muscles keep moving.
 So most people would run away screaming, but I was in Tokyo — and even in LA — where I’ve had sweet shrimp that is the same kind of idea, where the shrimp has been killed immediately before putting it on the rice and the muscle is still kind of constricting, so it’s moving.
 So the first time I did that, that was a challenge.
 But then I realized, I understand why, there’s nothing fresher than that.
 And so it was a hop, skip and a jump to the octopus.
 Is it my favorite thing?
 No, but I understand the appeal.
 You try to understand the culture.
 Why do they do it?
 There must be a reason.
 And it turns out that it tastes good, that’s why.”

-While we hope you take your time savoring every delicious one of “Somebody Feed Phil’s” five Season 3 episodes, TheWrap has some news that should make you less nervous about devouring them too quickly: Though no official premiere date has been set by Netflix for your fourth course with Phil, he says the wait for Season 4 shouldn’t be nearly as long as the nearly two-year gap between Seasons 2 and 3.
+While we hope you take your time savoring every delicious one of “Somebody Feed Phil’s” five Season 3 episodes, TheWrap has some news that should make you less nervous about devouring them too quickly: Though no official premiere date has been set by Netflix for your fourth course with Phil, he says the wait for Season 4 shouldn’t be nearly as long as the almost two-year gap between Seasons 2 and 3 — because the five episodes that make up the fourth season have already been shot.

 Also Read: 'Selling Sunset': Why High-Priced Real Estate Makes for an Uncooperative Reality Show